I need a job. What should I do? Finding a new job isn’t easy. Our top tips on how to start looking for work can help…

 Whatever your motivation, there are plenty of ways to find work if you know where to start.
 Planning your job search and using your time effectively is really important.
 That way you’ll get the desired results quickly and be less likely to become disheartened.

-We’ve put together the most common reasons for looking for work and our top tips on how to get started.
+We’ve put together the most common reasons for looking for work and how to start looking for work in each scenario.

 1. I need a job, ANY job.